nbarkhina/desmume-wasm/README.md

 # Frequently Asked Questions

+**Q: There is no sound.**

+- A: The "Silent Switch" of your device should be "Off".
+If sound is still not working, please try to restart the app/add another icon on Home Screen/reboot the device.

 **Q: The performance is too slow/laggy.**

-A: Please make sure iOS's system-wide "Low Power Mode" is disabled.
+- A: Please make sure iOS's system-wide "Low Power Mode" is disabled.
 The battery icon is yellow if it is enabled.

 **Q: How do I save my progress?**

-A: Just save in the game and wait a few seconds, an auto-saving banner will appear, your save data will be stored in the web app's local storage automatically.
-On iOS you have to add the site to Home Screen first, and your data will be deleted when the Home Screen icon is removed.
+- A: Just save in the game and wait a few seconds, an auto-saving banner will appear, your save data will be stored in the web app's local storage automatically.
+On iOS you have to add the site to Home Screen first, and **your data will be deleted** when the Home Screen icon is removed.

 **Q: Do I have to export the save data?**

-A: You DON't have to export save data manually since auto-saving is present.
+- A: You DON'T have to export save data manually since auto-saving is present.
 To prevent the data loss caused by accidential deletion of the Home Screen icon or damaged device, you may export the save data to a safe place manually.

 **Q: After importing the save data, it takes me back to the main menu.**

-A: It is an expected behavior, the save data was imported and you can continue playing by loading the game file again.
+- A: It is an expected behavior, the save data was imported and you can continue playing by loading the game file again.

 **Q: It can't load any files.**

-A: Only iOS >= 14.7 is supported, please update your OS first.
+- A: Only iOS >= 14.7 is supported, please update your OS first.

-**Q: There is no sound.**

-A: The "Silent Switch" of your device should be "Off".
-If sound is still not working, please try to restart the app/reboot the device.

 **Q: How to blow on the microphone?**

-A: Pressing 'R' button will emulate a blow on microphone.
+- A: Pressing 'R' button will emulate a blow on microphone.
 It *may* be useful for playing some games.

 # Performance